tsantalis/RefactoringMiner/documentation/mcp.md

 Starting server: http://127.0.0.1:6789
 ```

 MCP tools do not auto-open the desktop browser.
 They bind WebDiff to `127.0.0.1` and return the URL in the tool result so the user or client can decide when to open it.

+The returned URL is only available while the MCP server process is still running.
+If an MCP client starts RefactoringMiner for a single command and immediately exits, the local WebDiff server can disappear before the user opens the URL.
+Use an interactive client session for browser tools, or use the direct WebDiff CLI when the goal is only manual browser inspection.

 Repeated browser-tool calls replace the active local WebDiff view in the MCP server process.
-If the requested port is invalid or already occupied by another process, the tool returns an `error` result with a diagnostic summary and warnings instead of corrupting the stdio protocol.
+The WebDiff Quit button stops the active local WebDiff view but does not exit the MCP JVM.
+If the requested port is invalid or already occupied by another process, the tool returns an `error` result with a diagnostic summary and warnings instead of corrupting the stdio protocol or discarding the previous view on another port.

 Example file-content browser request: